(projects i'm involved in)

 (projects i'm following)

-Posted by elin lindhagen duby about 9 years ago
+Posted by elin lindhagen duby over 9 years ago

 After the PDC with Warren Brush at Badilisha in March 2011 I continued work with Evans Odula on making a permaculture design at Badilisha a reality.
 The vision is for a place of learning, promoting permaculture and traditional knowledge, a meeting place for the local community and international visitors to learn and draw inspiration from nature.
 Drawing from the five different designs produced by the course we drew up a design aiming at incoroporating the following elements: